First Jewish–Roman War: Gallus' campaign and defeat

 At this point, Gallus marched from Antioch to Judaea with Legio XII Fulminata, 2,000 troops from each of Syria's three other legions, six infantry cohorts, and four cavalry units.
-Vassal kings Antiochus IV of Commagene, Agrippa II, and Sohaemus of Emesa, sent thousands of cavalry and infantry to reinforce his army.
+Vassal kings Antiochus IV of Commagene, Agrippa II, and Sohaemus of Emesa sent thousands of cavalry and infantry to reinforce his army.
 Irregular forces from cities like Berytus, driven by anti-Jewish sentiment, were also recruited.

 From his base in Akko-Ptolemais, Gallus launched a campaign in Galilee, burning Chabulon and nearby villages before marching to Caesarea.
 His forces captured Jaffa, killed its people, and torched the city.
-Cavalry units were also dispatched to ravage the toparchy (district) of Narbata, near Caesarea.
+Cavalry units were also dispatched to ravage the toparchy (district) of Narbata (possibly Khirbet el-Hammam), near Caesarea.
 The residents of Sepphoris welcomed the Romans and pledged their support.
 Gallus then advanced toward Jerusalem, leaving destruction in his wake.
 The town of Lydda, largely deserted as most residents had gone to Jerusalem for the religious festival of Sukkot (around September–October), was destroyed, and those who remained were killed.
 As the army continued through Bethoron and Gabaon, it was ambushed by Jewish forces, suffering heavy losses.
 Among the Jewish fighters were Niger the Perean Simon bar Giora, and Adiabenian princes Monobazus and Candaios.
 Agrippa made a final attempt at peace, but failed.